LostInInaka/tewisay/README.md

 Features
 --------
-* ignores ansi escape colors when getting width
+* Ignores ANSI escape colors when getting width
-* finds correct width on all unicode characters
+* Finds correct width on all unicode characters
-* more balloon styles
+* More balloon styles
-* tewis
+* Tewis

 TODO
 ----